 For more ways to flavor your buttercream then be sure to download my Buttercream Cheatsheet!

-Step 6: Color Your Buttercream
+Step 6: Coloring

 Sometimes you want your buttercream to be a fun color beyond white.
 If you want to color your buttercream you should always use gel food coloring, not liquid.